 Commercial Research: In this section, you can find “The annual Commercial Lending Survey,” which provides insights into REALTORS®' commercial financing conditions.
 The report details liquidity conditions, market impact, funding sources, and respondents' comments.

 The organization also works to protect private property rights, promote homeownership, and lobbies to maintain reasonable credit and other standards at the federal level.

 5. Best Real Estate Website – Trulia.com

 Trulia is a consumer brand of the Zillow Group.
-The company goes beyond the typical listings, by sourcing insights straight from locals and offering over 34 neighborhood map overlays, to give people a deeper understanding of what living in a home and neighborhood is really like.
+The company goes beyond the typical listings, by sourcing insights straight from locals and offering over 34 neighborhood map overlays, to give people a deeper understanding of what living in a home and neighborhood is like.

-It also provides a transit score for each property, a value that allows to you identify properties people who don’t want to own a car will pay a premium for.
+It also provides a transit score for each property, a value that allows to you identify properties that people who don’t want to own a car will pay a premium for.
 The ranking of properties by their popularity should be seen as market research.

 Know which property types or areas are seen as desirable, but don’t get into a bidding war on “hot” properties.
 You can explore neighborhoods on Trulia by browsing original neighborhood photos, drone footage, resident reviews, and local insights to see if the homes for sale are right for you.

 Neighborhoodscout.com gives you the most accurate, comprehensive, neighborhood-specific crime, demographic, housing, school performance, and real estate trend and forecast analytics available today, with seamless coverage for the entire United States.
 Scout Vision™ Trends & Forecasts offer the most timely and accurate home price and home appreciation rate predictions for every micro-neighborhood in the U.S. With this comprehensive information, an investor can easily decide whether to buy, hold, sell, or lend on their property.